Next generation ultrastable lasers: reducing thermal noise limit and overcoming technical limitations with new materials and technologies

 However, in practice, the instability of even the most stable lasers limits the resolution of quantum devices, and despite an impressive pace of development this performance barrier may continue to slow development of quantum technologies for some time.
 Noise from vibrations or temperature fluctuations can be suppressed, but noise from thermal fluctuations, affecting distances between surfaces of laser cavities, remains an unaddressed cause of instability.

-The project will lay the groundwork for developing quantum devices with frequency instabilities below 1×10-17 Hz.
-Novel methods will be used to optimise laser sources to reduce thermal noise and improve vibration isolation.
+The project has laid the groundwork for developing quantum devices with frequency instabilities below 1×10-17 Hz.
+Novel methods have been used to optimise laser sources to reduce thermal noise and improve vibration isolation.
 Closed-cycle cooling for enabling cryogenic operation will be investigated, as well as digital signal processes for optimising laser wavelength for stability.